Background

 And so when the narcissist comes barging into your life and says, "You don't have to choose anymore.
 I will choose for you.
 All you have to do is pretend that my fantasy is reality.
 Be there with me and let me do the thinking.
 Let me decide for you.
 Let me make the choices.
 Let me map out the options.
 Let me decide what's better."

 Of course, he will say yes.
 This is how dictatorships emerge.
 That's what Hitler told the German people.
 That is Trump's message to the American people.
+I'm sorry to say.
+Not that I'm comparing, of course.

 So that's what dictators do.
 That's what authoritarian figures do.
 They say, "I'm going to relieve you of the burden of having to choose and I'm going to create a fantastic space for you where you will be counterfactually convinced that you are the one making the choices and the decisions because you are being idealized.
-You're perfect.
+You're perfect."

 Which child should such a mother sentence to death?
 Which child should such a mother sentence to life?
 That's a choice.
 That's a decision.